WinVector/vtreat/README.md

 [very short
 worksheet](http://winvector.github.io/KDD2009/KDD2009RF.html) (though we
 think for understanding it is *essential* to work all the steps by hand as we did in the book).
-The idea is: ‘data.frame’s prepared with the ’vtreat’ library are somewhat safe to train on as some precaution has been taken against all of the above issues.
-Also of interest are the ‘vtreat’ variable significances (help in initial variable pruning, a necessity when there are a large number of columns) and ‘vtreat::prepare(scale=TRUE)’ which re-encodes all variables into effect units making them suitable for y-aware dimension reduction (variable clustering, or principal component analysis) and for geometry sensitive machine learning techniques (k-means, knn, linear SVM, and more).
-You may want to do more than the ‘vtreat’ library does (such as Bayesian imputation, variable clustering, and more) but you certainly do not want to do less.
+The idea is: `data.frame`s prepared with the `vtreat` library are somewhat safe to train on as some precaution has been taken against all of the above issues.
+Also of interest are the `vtreat` variable significances (help in initial variable pruning, a necessity when there are a large number of columns) and `vtreat::prepare(scale=TRUE)` which re-encodes all variables into effect units making them suitable for y-aware dimension reduction (variable clustering, or principal component analysis) and for geometry sensitive machine learning techniques (k-means, knn, linear SVM, and more).
+You may want to do more than the `vtreat` library does (such as Bayesian imputation, variable clustering, and more) but you certainly do not want to do less.

 There have been a number of recent substantial improvements to the library, including:

   - Out of sample scoring.
-  - Ability to use ‘parallel’.
+  - Ability to use `parallel`.
   - More general calculation of effect sizes and significances.

 Some of our related articles (which should make clear some of our